A WALK AROUND MUSIC

 1. Pallasmaa, Juhani.
 The Eyes of the Skin: Architecture and the Senses.
 Chichester: Wiley-Academy, 2005, p 13.
 Print.

-Currently on display at The Pennsylvania State University, the artifacts act as an example of the notational coalescence of disciplines, and are each unique synthetically volumetric experiences.
+The Sensorium is an example of the notational coalescence of disciplines.
 By unifying our sensory responses with music and time, as well as the participatory haptic qualities of dance and motion, we can enhance sensory density, complexity, and dimensionality of our built world by creating what Edward Tufte, author of Escaping Flatland, refers to as “narratives of space and time.”